 As the retention period is over, the clear water from above is taken out by opening the outlet valve, and the tank is cleared for the suspended particles settled down earlier.
 To clean the tank, 6-12 hours is required.

 Thus, one operation cycle to obtain clear water takes around 30 to 36 hours for the fill and draw-type tank.

 2. Continuous Flow Type Tank

-The fill and draw-type tank take up too much time to get one batch of filtered water.
+The fill and the draw-type tank take up too much time to get one batch of filtered water.
 This is not feasible when a large population is to be supplied with water.

-Taking a look at the factors mentioned above-affecting sedimentation, the velocity of incoming water can be managed without extensive efforts.
+Taking a look at the factors mentioned above-affecting sedimentation, the velocity of incoming water can be managed without extensive effort.

 Hence, in a continuous flow type tank, the water is allowed to move continuously under much less velocity.
 The suspended particles settle down as the water flows and reach the outlet at the bottom of the tank.

 Continuous flow type tanks can be further constructed of two types based on the flow direction of water as follows:

-Horizontal flow tank- A rectangular tank is used and length is generally kept twice its width.
+Horizontal flow tank- A rectangular tank is used and the length is generally kept twice its width.
 The flow of water is in the horizontal direction.
 Maximum permissible velocity = 0.3 seconds.

 Vertical flow tank- A circular or rectangular tank with a hopper bottom.
 The dimension of these tanks is generally more in the depth.
 The flow of water is in the vertical direction.
-Water enters into the tank through a centrally located inlet pipe and then it is deflected downwards.
+Water enters the tank through a centrally located inlet pipe and then it is deflected downwards.